For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Members not on the corporate account can pay their bill, note any personal charges, sign as approved and submit for reimbursement or payment.

-The constituency office allowance will be charged for any costs associated with the replacement of a lost or stolen phone.
+The constituency office allowance will be charged for any costs associated with the replacement of a lost or smartphone.

-If a device is beyond repair it will be replaced with the comparable device provided to Members.
+Repairs will be paid for by the Assembly.
+If a smartphone is beyond repair it will be replaced with the comparable device provided to Members.
 Any costs to upgrade a device will be charged to the constituency office allowance.

 Billing for data plans will be set up on the Legislative Assembly corporate account for Telus, Rogers, or Bell.
 The Telecommunications Administrator will be responsible for setting these up to ensure the best rate and plan available.
-If an MLA does not want to be included on the corporate billing, they can be reimbursed by submitting a copy of their cell phone bill to Financial Services.
+If a Member does not want to be included on the corporate billing, they can be reimbursed by submitting a copy of their cell phone bill to Financial Services.

 Members will be provided with the A/C charger and reimbursed for the following accessories (if required):

-Any additional items are the responsibility of the MLA.
+Any additional items are the responsibility of the Member.

 Travelling/Roaming with Mobile Devices: